Jimmy Garoppolo Player Prop Bets for NFL Week 18 | San Francisco vs. Los Angeles 1/9/2022

 Matchup vs. Los Angeles

-- In five matchups against the Rams, Garoppolo averaged 246.6 passing yards per game, 44.1 yards more than his over/under in Sunday's game.
+- Garoppolo's 246.6 passing yards per game in five matchups against the Rams are 27.1 more yards than his over/under in Sunday's game.

-- Garoppolo had one touchdown pass four times and multiple TDs three times against the Rams.
+- Garoppolo threw a touchdown pass four times and multiple TDs in three of those games against the Rams.

 - Note: Garoppolo's stats vs. Rams date back to 2016.

-- This week Garoppolo will face the NFL's 23rd-ranked pass defense (258.5 yards allowed per game).
+- The 258.5 passing yards the Rams yield per game makes them the NFL's 23rd-ranked pass defense this season.

-- The Rams have given up 15 passing TDs this year (0.9 per game), ranking them second among NFL defenses.
+- The Rams have allowed 15 passing TDs this season (0.9 per game), ranking them second among NFL defenses.

 Recent Performances